binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 ```

 > src/java/org/apache/cassandra/metrics/LatencyMetrics.java, line 34

+So there are a couple items that may be interesting here:

+-   **latency** - a Dropwizard Timer - this is the big one

+-   **totalLatency** - a Counter which is used to total the latency for
+    all writes since the system start

+-   **totalLatencyHistogram** - Cassandra's custom histogram for all
+    time

+-   **recentLatencyHistogram** - Cassandra's custom histogram cleared
+    each time it's read

 While it may seem like I'd be interested in the recentLatencyHistogram,
 that is actually the custom Cassandra version of the histogram